 - The GRE is not required.

-- A detailed personal statement (approximately 3,000 words) should inform the faculty about the applicant's:
+- A detailed personal statement (approximately 3,000 words) should include the following:

 Travel to the US has been difficult or impossible for most new international students.
 However, international students can enroll in their programs virtually while abroad this academic year.
 The ISS Office will provide updates from the Student & Exchange Visitor Program (SEVP) and US Customs and Border Protection (CBP) regarding students’ ability to travel to the US.
 If you are an international student and have any questions about your individual situation please contact ISS.